denfromufa/pyorcy/README.rst

  ImportError: Building module compute_cy failed: ['DistutilsPlatformError: Unable to find vcvarsall.bat\n']

-like me, contact me.
+like I did, contact me.
 I have found a workaround.

 My use case
 -----------

 Here is why is pyorcy is important for my work.

-I work in a team of developers (engineers, mathematicians).
-They have learn python but not cython.
+I work in a team of engineers and mathematicians.
+They have learnt python but not cython.
 Recently I have proposed a library with some cython code.
 This added dependency has created resistance to the acceptance of my code.
 Firstly, we met problems with compatibility with Cython, Anaconda and virtual environments.
 Secondly, when my collegues find bugs, they are not happy to depend on my help.
 They